iutools/iutools/doc/for-devs/test-plan.md

     - List of example words sorted in DECREASING order of frequency
       - Note: in some cases, it may say 'No examples found for this morpheme'
       - Click on an example word and make sure its dictionary entry is displayed

+Change preferred script
+- __BUG:__ As of 2022-11-30, the example words are always displayed in Roman This is not that big a deal since learners usually prefer to see the words in ROMAN
+- Set preferred script = ROMAN
+  - Search for tut
+  - Make sure the example words are displayed in ROMAN
+- Set preferred script = SYLLABIC
+  - Search for tut
+  - Make sure the example words are displayed in SYLLABIC

 Submit form with Enter key
 - Enter morpheme 'tut', then PRESS ENTER